Johannes-Goetz/BigaOS/docs/QUICKSTART.md

 Navigate to: **http://localhost:5173**

-You should see the Boat OS dashboard with:
+You should see the Biga OS dashboard with:
 - Current boat state indicator (Drifting by default)
 - Real-time sensor widgets updating every second
 - Connection status indicator (should show "Connected")